M Winkworth PLC Corporate governance and current constitutional documents

 Audit Committee

-The audit committee is chaired by John Nicol and includes Lawrence Alkin.
+The audit committee is chaired by Tom Fyson and includes Jonathan Adams.
 The audit committee is responsible for providing formal and transparent arrangements for considering how to apply suitable financial reporting and internal control principles having regard to good corporate governance and maintaining an appropriate relationship with the Group’s auditors.

 Remuneration Committee

-The remuneration committee is chaired by Lawrence Alkin and includes John Nicol.
+The remuneration committee is chaired by Tom Fyson and includes Jonathan Adams.
 The remuneration committee is responsible for establishing a formal and transparent procedure for developing policy on executive remuneration and for setting the remuneration packages of individual Directors.
 This includes agreeing with the Board the framework for remuneration of the Chief Executive, all other executive Directors, the Company Secretary and such other members of the executive management of the Company.

 The committee is also responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.